Keeping Your College Student Safe

 for safety on campus, students’ awareness of their surroundings

-• The National Center for Campus Public Safety (NCCPS) exists to support campus officials in creating safer and stronger campus
+and their own actions will help to keep them safe. - The National Center for Campus Public Safety (NCCPS) exists to support campus officials in creating safer and stronger campus

 communities.
 The National Center for Campus Public Safety was established